-To ensure the integrity and trustworthiness of your domain's emails it is important that you follow these steps and configure these controls.
+To ensure the integrity and trustworthiness of your domain's emails, it is important that you follow these steps and configure these controls.

-6.3 Audit any email forwarding rules to prevent data leakage.
+7.3 Audit any email forwarding rules to scan for sensitive information and to prevent data leakage.

-These are user settings and if a user account was compromised it is a likely setting for a hacker to change.
-Once in place the user often is not aware of its existence and their emails will be forwarded in the background.
+These are user settings and if a user account was compromised, it is a likely setting for a hacker to change.
+Once in place, the user often is not aware of its existence and their emails will be forwarded in the background.